 Swimming with friends can promote your health and fitness.

-Good physical and mental health can improve your quality of life during your older years.
+Good physical and mental health can improve your quality of life during your older years, especially in combination with home care assistance.
 In addition to promoting your independence and keeping your body strong and energized, the American Council on Exercise states that physical activity can also prevent or improve age-related conditions, such as osteoporosis and arthritis, and lowers your risk of injuries and health conditions, such as stroke and heart disease.
 Paired with good mental health, this combination can add years to life.

 Move Your Body

 The Centers for Disease Control and Prevention suggests that those who are healthy and 65 or older do 150 minutes of cardio a week.
 You can, for instance, do 30 minutes of cardio, five days a week.
 If more convenient, you can split this up into three, 10-minute workouts throughout the day.
 Your exercise intensity should be high enough so you can’t sing along with you favorite tune, but can still talk.
 Some exercises you can do include walking, bicycling, swimming, water aerobics and dancing.
-Everyday activities, such as gardening, playing with the grandkids or cleaning the house can also be part of an active lifestyle.
+Everyday activities, such as gardening, playing with the grandkids or cleaning the house can also be part of an active lifestyle, even if you receive home care assistance.

 Strengthen Your Body